2023 Planet Comicon Kansas City Cosplay Contest

 Mixed Media: For cosplays that feature animatronics, prosthetics, special effects, plastic, PVC, metal, latex or a variety of media that aren’t exclusively needlework or foamwork (e.g. if your costume incorporates formwork and needlework equally), this is the class for you.

-Group (5 slots): Show us your team chemistry and costume making skills!
+Group: Show us your team chemistry and costume making skills!
 This category is for groups of 3-6 cosplayers and at least 50% of each costume must be made by at least one member of the group.
-Craftsmanship of the group costumes will be judged based on the individual with the highest class in the group (e.g., a group with 1 master and 2 Beginners will be judged on craftsmanship at the master level).
+Craftsmanship of the group costumes will be judged based on the individual with the highest class in the group (e.g., a group with 1 Master and 2 Beginners will be judged on craftsmanship at the Master level).
+This means, if your group is classed as Master, each costume in the group must be at least 75% hand-made by at least one contestant in the group.

 Microphones will not be available for groups.
 No live dialogue will be allowed.